 maintained, and are meeting regulatory requirements.
 We are continuing to strengthen

 our governance of process safety.
 Our audit framework and established

 metrics ensure continuous monitoring and assessment of performance.
 The

-• Design completion of the global standardised management of change process and database tool;
+• Completion of the design for the global standardised Management of Change (MoC) process and database tool;

-• Redesign of the IPL 8 Week Health Challenge, with a planned extension to all employees in our Australian & Asia Pacific business in February 2018.
+• Redesign of the IPL 8 Week Health Challenge, and extension to all employees in our Australian and Asia Pacific business: and

 Key Challenges and Opportunities